 The following sections of this manual give instructions on how to perform a complete maintenance overhaul.
-However, it is also important to periodically repeat the "Pre start-up checks" listed in section 4.2.
+However, it is also important to periodically repeat the "Pre start-up checks" listed on page 13.
 These checks will help extend pump life as well as the length of time between major overhauls.